-Professional and consulting fees for the three-month ended November 30, 2012, consisted primarily of expenses of a legal and accounting nature, as well as audit, business development and management expenses.
-This change arose from a \$30,000 decrease in investor relations expenses and a \$190,799 increase in business development expenses and professional and consulting fees.
+Professional and consulting fees for the three-month ended May 31, 2013, consisted primarily of expenses of a legal and accounting nature, as well as audit, business development and management expenses.
+The \$8,728 increase from the prior period was due to an increase in business development expenses and by a decrease in consulting fees.